hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/priority-classes/README.md

 ## Usage

-This module only has a single, optional output, `additional_priority_classes`.
+This module only has a single, optional input, `additional_priority_classes`.
 You can set it to create any number of priority classes on top of the ones provided by default.

 ### Standard usage